-- 4.424.43 When carrying on any non-mainstream regulated activities, a Licensed APF--must communicate clearly, completely and effectively with its clients. - - 4.43.14.44.1 the intended audience; - 4.43.24.44.2 the purpose of the communication; - 4.43.34.44.3 the significance of the communication to its intended audience; and - 4.43.44.44.4 the capacity in which the Licensed APF is acting.
+4.43 When carrying on any non-mainstream regulated activities, a Licensed APF must communicate clearly, completely and effectively with its clients.

+- 4.44 In particular, a Licensed APF must ensure that all of its communication, whether written or oral, is clear and that their method of communication is appropriate, having regard to: - 4.44.1 the intended audience; - 4.44.2 the purpose of the communication; - 4.44.3 the significance of the communication to its intended audience; and

+4.44.4 the capacity in which the Licensed APF is acting.